dataliterate/data-populator/README.md

 ![Populate with Preset](populate-with-preset-dialog.png)

 **Data options**
-_Randomize data order_: instead of going through the JSON array top down row by row, it will pick a random data set.
+* _Randomize data order_: instead of going through the JSON top down row by row, it will pick a random data set.
-_Trim overflowing text_: a Text Layer that has been set with a fixed width will trim overflowing text.
+* _Trim overflowing text_: a Text Layer that has been set with a fixed width will trim overflowing text.
-_Insert ellipsis after trimmed text_: will insert a "…" after the trimmed text.
+* _Insert ellipsis after trimmed text_: will insert a "…" after the trimmed text.
-_Default substitute_ (see below)
+* _Default substitute_ (see below)

 **Handling missing data**